konacurrents/SemanticMarkerAPI/README.md

 These consist of single character commands (so bluetooth clients with length restrictions can send commands), and JSON formatted messages which is a subset of [JSON messages](#mqtt-messaging-using-bnf-grammar) sent over MQTT.
-Example uses are available via our Semantic Marker&trade; ESP-32 open-source download for the [BLE Client](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEClientModule/BLEClientNetworking.h) and [BLE Server](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEServerModule/BLEServerNetworking.h).
+Example uses are available via our Semantic Marker&reg; ESP-32 open-source download for the [BLE Client](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEClientModule/BLEClientNetworking.h) and [BLE Server](https://github.com/konacurrents/SemanticMarkerESP-32/blob/main/src/BLEServerModule/BLEServerNetworking.h).

 > [!CAUTION]